arjunsinghy96/dyte-video-shopping-sample/BLOG.md

 # Conclusion

 ### Recap
-In this tutorial, we showed you how to create a live shopping experience using the Dyte SDK, React, and Django.
+In this tutorial, we showed how to create a live shopping experience using the Dyte SDK, React, and Django.
 By following the steps outlined in this tutorial, you should now have a working live shopping experience that's powered by [Dyte](https://dyte.io/).

 ### Future enhancements and improvements.
-Here are some possible future enhancements that you might consider
+Here are some possible future enhancements you might consider

 - Adding authentication and authorization to restrict access to the support page and live video calls.
 - Customizing the `VideoShoppingModal` component to include additional features like product recommendations, or shared shopping carts.